Protocentral/protocentral_healthypi_v4/docs/setting up complete kit.md

 [Refer for Detailed instruction to Download Processing](http://healthypi4.protocentral.com/advanced-healthypiv4.html)

 Simply download the appropriate file for your operating system, unzip the contents and run the executable program contained in it.
 On desktop operating systems, you will have to choose the correct port name assigned to the HealthyPi by USB.
 Simply select the port from the dropdown on the top and port should be opened.

+*Note: Download Processing v3.5.3 and intall its additional libraries from **sketch-> import library-> add library like G4P, ControlP5.

 *Note: On MacOS, if you see an error saying "app is damaged", please follow the steps given in https://support.apple.com/en-us/HT202491 .This is a known issue with Processing on MacOS.*